What Are The Side Effects of Kratom?

 Traditional medicine systems in the Asian countries where it grows acknowledge that kratom is just as safe as any other plant.
 These medicinal systems don’t consider any single plant to be objectively more or less dangerous than another.
 Safe, responsible use, and a deep understanding of the plant and how it works are what create safety.
 Misuse and abuse of the plant, such as using it daily for no medicinal purpose, creates problems.

 A few of the studies that have been done suggest that kratom abuse causes some long-term side effects.
 This is no surprise, considering long-term abuse of anything will cause problems.

 Kratom & Liver Function

-Research reports that occasionally, chronic use of kratom has resulted in acute liver injury .
+Research reports that chronic use of kratom has resulted in acute liver injury .
 Most of these cases involve similar symptoms of liver toxicity: dark urine, jaundice, fatigue, etc.

 In most cases, these symptoms emerged within one to eight weeks of the individual using kratom.
 It seems to be a reaction between a certain biological action rather than the result of long-term, chronic kratom use.
 After having their liver enzymes tested, the tests would come back dangerously high.

 After stopping the use of kratom, their liver enzymes would return to normal and the symptoms would disappear.

-However, once the kratom community heard about this, many regular users began getting their liver enzymes tested on a regular basis.
+However, once the kratom community heard about this, many regular users began getting their liver enzymes tested regularly.
 The majority of these tests came back normal.

 Kratom & Kidney Function

 Kratom doesn’t specifically damage the kidneys.
-However, if your liver begins to suffer, then the kidneys begin to pick up some of the slack.
-Toxins that are not effectively processed by the liver will be passed through the kidney instead, which can lead to kidney damage.
+However, if your liver begins to suffer, the kidneys pick up some of the slack.
+Toxins that are not effectively processed by the liver will be passed through the kidney instead, leading to kidney damage.

 It’s extremely unlikely that kratom would cause kidney failure.
 However, people who already struggle with chronic liver problems may experience a worsening of these issues with kratom use.
 In this case, kidney damage may be a real risk.